schacon/showoff/README.md

 $ parade
 ```

-By default running parade with start a presentation from the current working
+By default, running parade starts a presentation from the current working
 directory.
-It will find all markdown files, `**/*.md`, within the directory
+It finds all markdown files, `**/*.md`, within the directory
-and create a presentation out of them.
+and creates a presentation out of them.

 >  By default parade will split slides along lines that start with a single `#`